F-1 Regulations and Requirements

 Permission to Attend another Institution

-F-1/J-1 students are given a specific period of time to complete the academic program requirements.
-For F-1 students, this period of time is shown on #5 of the I-20 and for J-1 students; this period of time is shown on #3 of the DS-2019.
+F-1/J-1 students are given a specific period to complete the academic program requirements.
+For F-1 students, this period is shown on #5 of the I-20 and for J-1 students; this period of time is shown on #3 of the DS-2019.

 Please note the expiration date on the I-20/DS-2019.
-Students who are unable to meet the academic program requirements by that date, a program extension form must be submitted to CIP before the expiration date.
-If the expiration date on the I-20/DS-2019 has passed, students must contact the CIP immediately, as the student is considered to be out of status.
+Students who are unable to meet the academic program requirements by that date, a program extension form must be submitted to GEO before the expiration date.
+If the expiration date on the I-20/DS-2019 has passed, students must contact the GEO immediately, as the student is considered to be out of status.

 Program Extension Requirements: